vradcar/ITCS6190-Course-Project/README.md

 10. **Recommendation Score Histogram** (`recommendation_score_hist.png`)
     - Histogram of recommendation scores from the collaborative filtering model.
     - Reveals the score distribution and helps pick sensible thresholds for “strong” vs. “weak” recommendations.

-#### A. Streaming-Style Analytics

-In addition to batch analytics on the full Kaggle dataset, we also implement a **Spark Structured Streaming–style pipeline**:

-- We **generate input job postings in micro-batches** (CSV files) using a custom generator script.
-These batches land in the `streaming_input/` folder and simulate a continuous feed of new jobs entering the market.
-- Spark reads these micro-batches incrementally, allowing us to compute **near-real-time summaries** (e.g., current title mix, experience-level mix) on top of the same schema used for batch analytics.
-- For model training and evaluation, we rely on the **LinkedIn Job Postings dataset from Kaggle**, which provides a large, diverse historical corpus.
-This combination of a rich offline dataset + streaming-style simulated input helps our ML models produce **effective, realistic results** while keeping the pipeline easy to run on a single machine.

 ## 🎓 Key Research Questions